 Summary:

-The Warren Consolidated Schools district in Michigan is home to 4 high schools serving grades 9-12.
-These schools vary significantly in their student enrollment, academic performance, graduation rates, and other key metrics.
-While some schools like Sterling Heights Senior High School and Cousino Senior High School perform relatively well, others like Warren Consolidated Community High School face significant challenges with low graduation rates, high chronic absenteeism, and poor academic proficiency.
+The Warren Consolidated Schools district in Michigan is home to 4 high schools that serve students in grades 9-12.
+These schools include Warren Mott High School, Sterling Heights Senior High School, Cousino Senior High School, and Warren Consolidated Community High School.

 Thank you for your feedback!